Culture

 Although OutKast made Rosa Parks famous, other African Americans contributed to her legend.
 Cedric the Entertainer, who played a curmudgeon named Eddie in the 2002 film Barbershop, playfully suggested that Mrs. Parks did not deserve to be famous.

-“Rosa ain’t did nothin’ but sit her black ass down,” said Eddie, referring to the only blot on Mrs. Parks’ otherwise exemplary life—a 1955 incident in which she was arrested for creating a disturbance on a bus in Montgomery, Alabama.
+“Rosa ain’t did nothin’ but sit her black self down,” said Eddie, referring to the only blot on Mrs. Parks’ otherwise exemplary life—a 1955 incident in which she was arrested for creating a disturbance on a bus in Montgomery, Alabama.

 Next Oprah: Spike Lee Reveals How the CIA Bombed the Levees in New Orleans